Nursing and Patient Safety

 Nurse staffing and patient safety

-Several seminal studies have demonstrated the link between nurse staffing ratios and patient safety, documenting an increased risk of patient safety events, morbidity, and even mortality as the number of patients per nurse increases.
-The strength of these data has led several states, beginning with California in 2004, to establish legislatively mandated minimum nurse-to-patient ratios; in California, acute medical–surgical inpatient units may assign no more than five patients to each registered nurse.
+Several seminal studies linked in this sentence have demonstrated the association between nurse staffing ratios and patient safety, documenting an increased risk of patient safety events, morbidity, and even mortality as the number of patients per nurse increases.
+The strength of these data has led several states, beginning with California in 2004, to establish legislatively mandated minimum staffing ratios.
+According to the American Nurses Association, only 14 states have passed nurse staffing legislation as of March 2021 and most states do not specify registered-nurse (RN)-to-patient ratios, which vary by state and are also setting-dependent.

 Nurses' working conditions and patient safety

 The causal relationship between nurse-to-patient ratios and patient outcomes likely is accounted for by both increased workload and stress, and the risk of burnout for nurses.
 The high-intensity nature of nurses' work means that nurses themselves are at risk of committing errors while providing routine care.
 Human factors engineering principles hold that when an individual is attempting a complex task, such as administering medications to a hospitalized patient, the work environment should be as conducive as possible to carrying out that task.
 However, operational failures such as interruptions or equipment failures may interfere with nurses' ability to safely and effectively perform such tasks; several studies have shown that interruptions are virtually a routine part of nurses' jobs.
 These interruptions have been tied to an increased risk of errors, particularly medication administration errors.
 While some interruptions are an entrenched part of patient care, the link between interruptions and errors is one example of how deficiencies in the day-to-day work environment for nurses is directly linked to patient safety.